pkic/pqccm/README.md

 The PKI Consortium is actively working to promote the adoption of Post-Quantum Cryptography, and the capabilities matrix is a key part of that effort.

-What the PQCCM do:
+What the PQCCM does:
-* collect and aggregate information on PQC capabilities across the cybersecurity landspace (vendors, software, hardware, etc..)
+* collects and aggregates information on PQC capabilities across the cybersecurity landspace (vendors, software, hardware, etc..)
-* list entries must be product the provide PQC functionality to the end user, not merely for example PQC enabled TLS access to a non PQC enabled service
+* lists products that provide PQC functionality to the end user, not merely for example PQC enabled TLS access to a non PQC enabled service

+No other activities besides those listed above are under the purview of PKI Consortium (unless explicitly stated otherwise).

 What the PQCCM doesn't do:
 * review, vet, verify or test implementations or interoperability
-* source code review, formal review of algorithms, etc.
+* perform source code review, formal review of algorithms, etc.
 * provide information, documentation or any recommended usage of Post Quantum Cryptography

-No other activity besides what is listed under PQCCM DOs is under the purview of PKI Consortium (unless explicitly stated otherwise)".

 ## Legend